Dimibe/grouped_list/README.md

 * `sort`: A bool which defines if the passed data should be sorted by the widget.
 By default it's true.

 ### Notice:
  * The item builder functions only creates the actual list items.
-For the seperator items use the `separator` parameter.
+For seperator items use the `separator` parameter.
  * Other than the `itemBuilder` function of the `ListView.builder` constructor the function provides the specific element instead of the index as parameter.
  * The elements need to be sorted according to the `groupBy` return value.
 The Widgets sorts the elements by default.
 Disable the sorting only if your list is sorted beforehand.